 Giwon’s father practiced architectural construction and this sparked his own interest in the construction industry.
-When Giwon made the decision to major in architecture an underlying motivation was to design low income housing, and he is currently exploring ways to use his skills to benefit people in developing countries.
-In his free time, Giwon enjoys watching sports, and teaching and playing the guitar.
+When Giwon made the decision to major in architecture an underlying motivation was his desire to design low income housing.
+He is currently exploring ways to use his skills to benefit people in developing countries.
+In his free time, Giwon enjoys watching sports as well as teaching and playing the guitar.

-Jason was first attracted to the field of architecture for its combination of two seemingly disparate objectives: creativity and precision.
-He loves solving the intricate problems associated with almost every project, and enjoys the creative opportunities of the field, since no two projects are alike.
-Outside the office, Jason enjoys hiking, art, aviation, and literature.
+Jason was first attracted to the field of architecture for its consolidation of two seemingly disparate objectives -- creativity and precision.
+He loves solving the intricate problems encountered with almost every project, and the creative opportunities since no two projects are alike.
+Outside the office, Jason enjoys hiking, art, aviation and literature.

-LSY Principal Uri Yokel is a registered Architect and LEED accredited professional with 37 years of experience.
-He has devoted his career to the planning and design of research facilities, and is nationally recognized as a laboratory planning and design expert.
-He has lectured on laboratory and animal facility planning and design at research forums sponsored by AAALAC, USUHS, NIN, CDC, and other institutions.
-He has a special expertise in bio containment design and provides technical support and peer design review for laboratories and vivaria constructed throughout the country.
-He served as a technical editor on the CDC/NIH Biosafety in Microbiological and Biomedical Laboratories (BMBL) manual, considered the “bible,” for laboratory safety in the US, and currently chairs the architectural committee engaged in updating the NIH Design Requirements Manual.
+Uri has devoted his career to the planning and design of complex research facilities.
+He is nationally recognized for his expertise and lectures on laboratory and animal facility planning and design at forums sponsored by AAALAC, USUHS, NIH, CDC, Harvard University and others.
+He is also an expert in biocontainment design and has provided technical support and peer design review for laboratories and vivariums constructed throughout the country.
+He served as a technical editor on the CDC/NIH Biosafety in Microbiological and Biomedical Laboratories (BMBL) manual -- the “bible,” for laboratory safety in the United States -- and chairedthe Architectural Committee responsible for updating the current edition of the NIH Design Requirements Manual.

 Uri earned his Bachelor of Architecture in Architecture and Facilities Planning from the University of Maryland.
 In his free time he enjoys crabbing and paddling in the Chesapeake Bay with family and friends.

-Heather is a registered architect and LEED Accredited Professional with 17 years if professional practice experience.
-Since joining LSY in 1999, she has successfully led a variety of public and private sector laboratory, clinical and other high technology facilities projects.
-She is well versed in design construction documentation, and construction management for both new research facilities and complex research renovations.
-She has served as Project manager on numerous projects and is recognized for her strong leadership, design expertise and ability to build consensus within the design team between multiple technical players and clients to solve complex problems collaboratively.
+Heather is a registered architect and LEED Accredited Professional with over 20 years of professional practice experience.
+Since joining LSY in 1999, she has successfully led a variety of public and private sector laboratory, clinical, and other high technology facilities projects.
+She is well versed in design, construction documentation and construction management for both new research facilities and complex research renovations.
+She is recognized for her strong leadership, design expertise, and ability to build consensus within design teams among multiple technical players and clients to solve complex problems collaboratively.
 Heather earned both her Master of Architecture and Bachelor of Science in Architecture from the University of Maryland.
-In her free time, she enjoys kayaking and rollerblading with her husband.
+In her free time, she enjoys kayaking and rollerblading with her husband